-All associations are required to have a delinquency policy – a procedure to undergo should a homeowner become delinquent.
+All associations are required to have a homeowner association dues delinquency policy – a procedure to undergo should a homeowner fail to pay homeowner association dues on time.
 It is a requirement of the California Civil Code (Section 1365(d)) to have such a policy and to notify the homeowners of the policy annually.
 The purpose of this requirement is pretty evident; to make sure all homeowners are aware of what will happen should they not pay their assessments on time.
 However, such a policy also insures that delinquent homeowners are handled the same – that there is no favoritism or other wrongdoing taking place.

 From time to time we see Boards that want to loosen this standard, a desire that appears to me to be misdirected.
 The reason is usually something like requiring payment by the fifteenth is very onerous on people and not reasonable.
 I have trouble understanding that logic.
 Most people have another obligation due on their home – a mortgage.
 That mortgage is also due on the first but is typically late on the 10th.
 It is interesting that most homeowners consider that to be reasonable, and typically pay on the first (or close enough to it not to get late fees charged).
 However, many homeowners pay their assessments on the 10th or 12th and seem to view the 15th as the due date – and not the late date!

 Usually those who want a later due date also want later dates for all other actions, including the date the account goes to collections.
 In virtually every case, it is to accommodate homeowners in order to make it easier on them – to give them more time to pay a just debt.
 But what does the association gain?
 Slower cash flows, a greater delinquency rate, and a decreased probability of timely collection of dead-beat owners.
 The net result of all of that is typically a problem with current homeowners refinancing or selling because of the delinquency rate – and a decrease in property values.